The Rye executable is more than just a language runtime - it’s a versatile command-line tool for evaluation, scripting, and interactive exploration.

 # creates file ages.csv

-rye -do 'load-csv |where-lesser "Soc score" 50 |save\csv bad.csv' here
+rye -do 'load-csv |where-lesser "Soc score" 50 |save\csv %bad.csv' here

 # creates file bad.csv

-rye -do "load\csv %friends.csv :friends" -console
+rye -do "friends: load\csv %friends.csv" -console

 # evaluates the code and enters console

-x> spr .where-greater "Age" 50 |display
+x> friends .where-greater "Age" 50 |display

 x> ...